siriusctrl/COMP90024-CCC-notes/README.md

     - SOAP is built upon the <u>Remote Procedure Call paradigm (a language independent function call that spans another system)</u> while ReST is centered around resources, and the way they can be manipulated (added, deleted, etc.) remotely
 - > [2015 Q3] A) _SOAP is dead; ReST is the future!_ Explain this statement with regards to Representational State Transfer (ReST) based web services compared to Simple Object Access Protocol (SOAP)-based web services for implementing service-oriented architectures.
 [5]
     - above
+- > [2016 Q4] A) Representational State Transfer (ReST) based web services are often used for creating Resourceoriented Architectures (ROA) whilst Simple Object Access Protocol (SOAP)-based web services are often used to implement Service-oriented Architectures (SOA).
+Discuss the similarities and differences between a ROA and a SOA.
+[3]
+    - similar
+        - Much of the philosophy behind SOA applies to ROA,
+            - Standardized service contract
+                - Services adhere to a communications agreement, as defined collectively by one or more service-description documents.|Use defined twitter API|
+            - Service abstraction
+                - Beyond descriptions in the service contract, services hide logic from the outside world.|Twitter decide the API for you to use i.e. the rule how you can see inside through the Twitter, hide things which you have no access to
+            - Service autonomy
+                - Services have control over the logic they encapsulate.|you can have tweets older than 2 weeks than you really can't
+        - both uses HTTP for the communication between client and the resource
+    - difference
+        - ROA is compared to SOA as a different (better) approach that can be used to support the definition and creation of services or service endpoints.
+        - ROA has no need to understand what methods mean or deal with complex WSDL.
 - > [2013 Q4] B) Explain the differences between ReST-based PUT and POST methods and explain when one should be used over another.
 [2]
     - PUT is used to create resource
     - POST is used to update resource